mkite29/Gallery-Gaga/README.md

 # Gallery-Gaga
-A custom online gallery album application that consists of adding,delete,edit,download,upload new or existing slide into current slidesslides  and also slideshow.
+A custom online gallery album application that consists of adding,delete,edit,download,upload new or existing slide into current slides  and also slideshow.